 RetinaLink is pleased to feature Mrinali Gupta, MD, Weill Cornell, Assistant Professor of Ophthalmology and Director of Vitreoretinal Medical Fellowship, in New York, New York.

 Dr. Gupta was on the faculty at ALCON ‘s Retina Exchange Broadcast Series on Tuesday, July 10, and she highlighted ALCON’s 10,000 cut per minute, cpm, vitrectomy probe in her 40-year-old male patient with diabetes mellitus and a Chronic Tractional Retinal Detachment.
 Pre-op VA: CF. This patient had a thin retina which was predisposed and prone to breaks.
 Dr. Gupta utilized the 25+-gauge 10,000 cpm between the membrane and the retina to segment the tissue.
 Most of the plaque was removed with the 10k cutter and used the cutter as an active pic and vertical scissors.
-VA Post-op: Dr. Gupta said, “Unfortunately, the patient has been lost to followup since postop week 6 at which point he was attached but remained CF, probably from the longstanding nature of his RD.”
+VA Post-op: Dr. Gupta said, “The patient had been lost to follow up but he recently returned.
+He is 7 months post-op with 20/100 vision and remains attached.”
 Click > to see Dr. Gupta’s entire video.

 In March, RetinaLink launched #ilooklikearetinasurgeon, Dr. Gupta shares her responses below on why she decided on retina, her mentors and what her challenges are professionally.
 See all her comments below.

 RetinaLink (RL): Why did you become a retina specialist?